-The nervous system can be further classified into two groups, the central and peripheral nervous systems:
+The nervous system is classified into two groups:

-- Central nervous system: consists of the brain and spinal cord; acts as the control center where all information is processed and decisions are made
+- Central nervous system: This includes the brain and spinal cord and acts as the control center where information is processed and decisions are made.

-- Peripheral nervous system: consists of all the neurons outside of the central nervous system; some carry information from it (motor neurons), while others carry information to it (sensory neurons); these neurons control functions of sensation, movement and motor coordination
+- Peripheral nervous system: This includes all the neurons outside of the central nervous system.
+Some carry information from it (motor neurons), while others carry information to it (sensory neurons).
+These neurons control sensation, movement, and motor coordination.

-Neurons are fragile and can be damaged by pressure, stretching or cutting, and an injury to a neuron can stop the signals transmitted to and from the brain, causing muscles to not work properly or a loss of feeling in an injured area.
-This can happen in a number of different ways at any part of the nervous system, and these injuries can be grouped based on its location.
+Neurons are fragile and can be damaged by pressure, stretching, or cutting.
+An injury to a neuron can stop the signals transmitted to and from the brain, causing muscles to not work properly or a loss of feeling in an injured area.
+Nerve injuries can impact the brain, the spinal cord, and peripheral nerves.

-Brain injuries, or brain damage, may occur due to a wide range of injuries, illnesses or other conditions.
-They may also occur if the brain is starved of oxygen for a long period of time.
+Brain injuries, or brain damage, can occur due to a wide range of injuries, illnesses, and other conditions.
+They can also occur if the brain is starved of oxygen for a long period of time.
 Brain injuries can lead to long-term complications in various types of functioning, and many people who experience them require assistance with performing normal physical activities.
-Brain injuries are generally grouped as follows:
+Brain injuries are generally grouped into these categories:

-Depending on the type and severity of brain injury, a wide range of cognitive, perceptive, physical or behavioral/emotional symptoms may develop.
-If any major changes in any of these areas are noticed, it may be due to a brain injury and should be evaluated by a medical professional.
+Depending on the type and severity of brain injury, a wide range of cognitive, perceptive, physical, or behavioral and emotional symptoms can develop.
+If any major changes in any of these areas are noticed, it could be due to a brain injury and should be evaluated by a medical professional.

 A spinal cord injury is any damage, or trauma, to any part of the cord itself or the nerves within it that interrupts the flow of information from the brain to other parts of the body.
-This can go in either direction and cause permanent changes in sensation, strength and other functioning throughout the body.
+This can cause permanent changes in sensation, strength, and other functioning.